Skip to main content

 Creating Custom Messages

-The SDK does not handle the definition and parsing of custom message content.
-You need to implement this yourself.
+The SDK does not handle the definition and parsing of custom message content; you need to implement this yourself.

 The @MessageTag ([MessageTag]) of a custom message type determines its unique identifier (objectname) and properties such as whether it is stored, displayed, or counted in the unread message count.

-Example Code for Custom Messages: Regular Message
+Example Code for Custom Ordinary Messages

 @MessageTag(value = "app:txtcontent", flag = MessageTag.ISCOUNTED)